 German Open Championships

 You will find many answers here.
-If the right answer to your question is not (yet) available, please send an email to dres@tbw.de.
+If the right answer to your question is not (yet) available, please send an email to Martina Weindl (martina.weindl(@)goc-stuttgart.de).

 The German Open Championships are the largest dance sport competition in the world and have been held in Stuttgart since 2004.
 In three different halls of the Liederhalle, numerous competitions are held for couples and individual dancers in the disciplines of standard, Latin, ten-dance, boogie woogie and wheelchair dance.

-Who is allowed to compete at the GOC?
+Who is allowed to compete at the German Open Championships?

 Where do I have to register as a participant?

-The registration fee is discounted until 30.06., but registration is still possible after that date.
-Please check the expiry date of your WDSF ID Card before registering.
+The registration fee is reduced until 30 June, but registration is still possible after this date.
+Please check the expiry date of your WDSF Member ID Card when you register.

 Solo competitions - and now?

-This year, solo competitions will be offered at the GOC for the first time.
+Solo competitions again will be offered at the German Open Championships.
 Here is the most important information:

 Can I compete with my partner at the same time and additionally compete alone in the solo competitions?